 Peter O’Day Fellowship in Biological Sciences

 The Peter O’Day Fellowship in Biological Sciences supports an undergraduate student partnering with a graduate student to conduct summer research.
-Each student will receive $5,000 and funds may be used to offset any expenses associated with such research, including living expenses and supplies/materials costs.
-Awarded to four pairs of students each summer, this support provides immersive, intensive and rewarding opportunities for highly motivated students to perform authentic research in the University of Oregon’s many and diverse research laboratories.
+The fellowship is awarded to four pairs of students each summer that are conducting authentic research in the University of Oregon’s many and diverse research laboratories.
+Each student will receive a $5,000 fellowship award.

 These fellowships are open to all UO students who meet the eligibility criteria.